 - A student shall undergo internship for a period of 4 weeks/provide solution to the problem relevant to Industry/ Modern tool during the vacation after VI semester and submit comprehensive report. - Mini project shall be evaluated internally for 50 marks by Project Review Committee (PRC). - PRC shall prepare rubrics for assessment.

 Project Evaluation:

-Project is divided into 2 phases - Phase I & Phase II
+Project is divided into 2 phases - Phase I & Phase II and assessed for 200 Marks.

 • Evaluation shall comprise of internal and external assessment.
+Internal: 60 Marks